Placeholder-Software/Dissonance/docs/Basics/Quick-Start-UNet-HLAPI.md

 To create a high level network session add a `Network Manager` to your scene, this is a Unity component which will handle setting up your network.
 If you need a basic UI for test purposes also add a `Network Manager HUD` to your scene, this is another Unity component which shows a simple UI for creating and joining sessions.

-Once you have a NetworkManager you need to add a prefab to the "Spawnable Prefabs" list - this is the list of prefabs which Unity can spawn over the network.
-On the `Network Manager` inspector open the `Spawn Info` section and add the `HlapiPlayerTracker` prefab from the `Dissonance/Integrations/UNet_HLAPI/Resources` directory to the `Registered Spawnable Prefabs` list.

-Finally check that the channels have been created properly.
+Now check that the channels have been created properly.
 In the Dissonance `Hlapi Comms Network` inspector check the `Reliable Channel` and `Unreliable Channel` fields, ensure that the `Network Manager` inspector (under `Advanced Configuration`) has corresponding channels.

 ![HLAPI QoS Channels](/images/HLAPI_QoS_Channels.png)

-You can slightly improve voice quality by creating two new QoS channels for only Dissonance to use, but this is not required.
+You can slightly improve voice quality by creating two new channels for only Dissonance to use (this is not required).

 ## Step 2: Add a Broadcast Trigger